-- (a) All Aeromedical examination issues related to issuance, renewal, referral, or denial of an airman certificate has to be submitted to CAA MAS within fifteen (15) days from the date of examination for the purposes of Review, Evaluation, Monitoring and Auditing. - (b) All AME must submit Hard copies of a completed and signed CAA medical Examination form with all documents and investigations required for the completion of the medical certification process as per the standards cited in the Aeromedical guidance manual within fifteen (15) days from the date of Examination, to the CAA Medical Assessor (MAs). - (c) The MAs shall do the evaluation using an electronic evaluation form. - (d) The medical reports including evaluation and sickness report shall be filed by the authority in the electronic format called FLS system which is secured with accessibility restricted to MAs and other authorized personnel, stored for 10 years. - (e) Backup separate hard copy file including medical report, and other medical record will be stored for ten (10) years with limited accessibility to MAs and other Authorized personnel - (f) The outcome of the evaluation will be relayed to the concerned AME to respond accordingly. - (g) The MAs has authority to assess any medical report submitted pursuant to the CAA standards to determine whether an applicant for the issuance or renewal of medical certificate meets the medical fitness requirements set out in the CAR FCL-3 requirements for the issuance or renewal of the medical certificate.
-(See Appendix A - Medical Forms) - (h) The MAs has the rights to request further investigations or addition information pertaining to the matter in question and based on the submitted evidence the final decision of issuance will be granted, or refer the matter for further evaluation through the Aeromedical Evaluation Board. - (i) The MAs shall be responsible for the granting of implementation of limitations or the removal thereof of those limitations based on the recommendations and evaluations of the medical assessment and any other documents and investigation reports submitted by the AME.
+- (a) All Aeromedical examination issues related to issuance, renewal, referral, or denial of an airman certificate has to be submitted to CAA MAS within fifteen (15) days from the date of examination for the purposes of Review, Evaluation, Monitoring and Auditing. - (b) All AME must submit electronic or Hard copies of a completed and signed CAA medical Examination form with all documents and investigations required for the completion of the medical certification process as per the standards cited in the Aeromedical guidance manual within fifteen (15) days from the date of Examination, to the CAA Medical Assessor (MAs). - (c) The MAs shall do the evaluation using an electronic evaluation form. - (d) The medical reports including evaluation and sickness report shall be filed by the authority in the electronic format called FLS system which is secured with accessibility restricted to MAs and other authorized personnel, stored for 10 years. - (e) The outcome of the evaluation will be relayed to the concerned AME to respond accordingly. - (f) The MAs has authority to assess any medical report submitted pursuant to the CAA standards to determine whether an applicant for the issuance or renewal of medical certificate meets the medical fitness requirements set out in the CAR FCL-3 requirements for the issuance or renewal of the medical certificate.
+(See Appendix A Medical Forms) - (g) The MAs has the rights to request further investigations or addition information pertaining to the matter in question and based on the submitted evidence the final decision of issuance will be granted, or refer the matter for further evaluation through the Aeromedical Evaluation Board. - (h) The MAs shall be responsible for the granting of implementation of limitations or the removal thereof of those limitations based on the recommendations and evaluations of the medical assessment and any other documents and investigation reports submitted by the AME.